Practical Female Psychology: Summary & Review

 I disagreed with the example.

-It’s true that most men would do much better in relationships if they understood female psychology better.
-But going along with nonsense, disjoined talk means that you become nonsense and disjointed.
-And you relinquish power.
+Most men would indeed do much better in relationships if they understood female psychology, that’s true.
+But going along with her nonsense means falling into her frame.
+You relinquish power.

 Also, read: